Carbon County, Pennsylvania

 Carbon County is a county in the Commonwealth of Pennsylvania.
-It is located in Northeastern Pennsylvania.
 As of the 2020 census, the population was 64,749.
-The county is also part of Pennsylvania's Coal Region and Northeastern Pennsylvania.
+The county is part of the Northeast region of the commonwealth.

+The county borders Lehigh and Northampton counties in the state's Lehigh Valley region to its south, Monroe County to its east, Luzerne County to its north, and Schuylkill County to its west.
+The county is approximately 33 mi northwest of Allentown, the state's third-largest city, and 117 mi west of New York City, the nation's largest city.

-The county seat of Carbon County is Jim Thorpe, which was founded in 1818 as Mauch Chunk and served as a company town of the Lehigh Coal & Navigation Company.
+The county seat is Jim Thorpe, which was founded in 1818 as Mauch Chunk.
 The Lehigh River, a 109 mi tributary of the Delaware River, flows through Carbon County.